Chicken paprikash: Variations

 Food columnist Iles Brody's recipe called for chicken, onions, butter or lard, sweet paprika, green peppers, tomatoes, clove garlic, flour, and sour cream.
 Other recipes are similar.
 While quartered chicken parts are more traditional, modern interpretations of the recipe may call for boneless, skinless chicken thighs.

 A version of paprikash (паприкаш) exists in Bulgarian cuisine; however, it includes smaller amounts of paprika being added to the sautéed onion at the beginning of the cooking and then adding cubed, usually green, sweet peppers.
 The dish is centered on the latter.

 Chicken paprikash was adopted as a Sabbath dish by the Jews of Hungary and Czechoslovakia and remains popular today amongst Ashkenazim.
 Tomatoes are often included, and in Romania the dish was traditionally served with mămăligă.
 When cooked by Jews, chicken paprikash typically does not include any dairy products, due to the Jewish prohibition against mixing meat and dairy.

 Chicken paprikasch is also a dish commonly eaten by Danube Swabians.

+The Czech variation is often served with knedliky.

 In popular culture

 Chicken paprikash was a favorite meal among the crew of the SS Edmund Fitzgerald during the 1973 and 1974 shipping seasons.

 Chicken paprikash is mentioned in Bram Stoker's Dracula under the alternate name "paprika hendl".
 The dish is eaten by the protagonist, Johnathan Harker, who wishes to get the recipe for his fiancée, Mina.

+In Captain America: Civil War, Vision attempts to make paprikash for Wanda, but apparently fails to get it right.